ntate6630/Arduino-i2c-reader-writer-with-terminal-user-interface/README.md

 ### Read EEPROM to a HEX file.
 ### Load HEX file and write to an EEPROM.
 ### Restart and auto detect EEPROM device address.

+# To Do
+### The xmodem recieve function starting at line 825 is imcomplete and has a strange bug where the return statements sometimes dont return back their values
+### to the testRecieve function at line